 1. Should I talk to the police?

 There are three rules that I always tell people when they ask this question.
 1. Do not ever talk to the police.
 2. Do not ever talk to the police.
 3. Do not talk to the police.
 It is that important.
 When the police take a person into custody they must read that person something called the Miranda Rights.
 This statement includes the right to remain silent.
 The best thing a person can do for themselves when being questioned by police or being taken into custody is to exercise this right.
 Anything you say or do will be used against you and the police will say and do anything to try and get you to talk.
 The best thing to do in this situation is not say anything and ask for an attorney.
+If you have already talked to the police, it's not too late for us to start supporting you.
+We can represent your rights and your side to the court and the police.

 2. When should I get an attorney if I am being investigated?